 Take a glimpse into future trends by crossing the border of your country to explore the cultural and social perspectives of social work in Austria.
 When you study here, you become part of a community where people are valued for their ideas and contributions.

 Weekly scheduled courses that run over the full semester.
 Students can combine the German language courses with all of the other courses.
-Each German language course has 3 ECTS:
+It is only possible to select one German course (except for German Advanced and German for Business):